Getting Better: Live performances

 Paul McCartney performed the song live for the first time by any Beatle on his 2002 Driving World Tour.
 He later reprised the song on his 2003 Back in the World Tour.

+Smash Mouth version

+American rock band Smash Mouth performed a cover of "Getting Better", minus the bridge about being cruel to his woman, for the soundtrack album to the 2003 children's film The Cat in the Hat.
+The song was published by Interscope Records.
+The song was also featured on Smash Mouth's compilation album All Star Smash Hits, released in August 2005.